zyedidia/micro/README.md

 # Installation

-To install micro, you can download a prebuilt binary, or you can build it from source.
+To install micro, you can download a [prebuilt binary](https://github.com/zyedidia/micro/releases), or you can build it from source.

-Please note that micro uses the amazing [tcell library](https://github.com/gdamore/tcell), but this means that micro is restricted to the platforms tcell supports.
-As a result, micro does not support Plan9, NaCl, and Cygwin (although this may change in the future).

 If you want more information about ways to install micro, see this [wiki page](https://github.com/zyedidia/micro/wiki/Installing-Micro)